 Parents and students often ask “What can you do with an English major?” . . .

 What can you do with a degree in English?
 Ask rather, what can’t you do?
 English majors go on to become lawyers and Supreme Court justices, managers and teachers, journalists and editors, novelists and activists.
-It may not surprising to hear that Emma Watson, Conan O’Brien, and James Franco are but a few of many show business personas that have completed their degrees in English.
+It may not be surprising to hear that Emma Watson, Conan O’Brien, and James Franco are but a few of many show business celebrities that have completed their degrees in English.
 But did you know that renowned political leaders such as Canadian Prime Minister Justin Trudeau and former Massachusetts Governor Mitt Romney also graduated with degrees in English?
 How about Nobel prize-winning scientist Harold Varmus or physicist and astronaut Sally Ride?